-Airlines are an interesting industry to consider investing in now with Covid-19 vaccine rollouts going so well in many countries.
+Airlines are an interesting industry to consider investing in now with Covid-19 vaccine rollouts going so well in many countries, along with boosters.
 People are back traveling again and airlines are going to get busier.
+Some people are even participating in “revenge spending” on a plethora of vacations and trips to make up for months of being in lockdown.
 Should you consider investing in a top airline like Lufthansa?
 Read der deutschen Aktie von Lufthansa before buying your shares of this airline stock.

 2. Highs and Lows In the Long Term

 So does market volatility matter most when it comes to buying your stock?

 If you’re planning on day trading, the quick highs and lows from a volatile market can be a good indicator of your stocks.
 When you’re trying to gain more money over time, or at least over the course of a month or so, this might not be the case.

 For this, you want to check the highs and lows that the companies have encountered over time.